 In the heart of one of Rio de Janeiro’s most violent favelas, British ex-boxer Luke Dowdney runs the boxing school ‘Fight for Peace’.
 In a community controlled by gangs and plagued by constant violence, Dowdney is striving to provide an alternative.
-With shootouts a regular occurrence on the streets, can he help Sugar and Douglas, his two youngest recruits, to escape the perpetual cycle of drugs and bloodshed and fight for a better future?
+With shootouts a regular occurrence on the streets, can he help Sugar and Douglas, his two youngest recruits, to escape the perpetual cycle of drugs and bloodshed and fight for how to start a autobiography essay a better future?

 The upcoming Youth Championships are crucial for both Sugar and Douglas.
 Both fighters must win medals in order to secure funding from the government – vital income for the survival of their families.
 The two must struggle to succeed in a world beset by constant hardship: not even a fatal shooting on their street or the return of Douglas’ missing sister can disrupt their preparation.

 “Peace doesn’t come from the barrel of a gun, peace only comes from dialogue and investment”, explains Dowdney.
 In a community governed by gangs and corruption, and in which too often innocent children are victims of the violence, Dowdney’s club offers a ray of hope.
 For children like Sugar and Douglas, boxing is one of the only alternatives to a life of crime, and boxing is their best chance for a better life.
 This remarkable documentary provides a moving informative research paper example insight into their struggle.